 5 ways sleep (and your mattress) affect your brain

-Does sleep affect how ‘smart’ you feel?
-How many hours of sleep do you need to feel ‘smart’?
-Ever “slept on it” and woke up with a smart solution to your challenge or problem?
+Does sleep affect how smart you feel?
+How many hours of sleep do you need to feel smart?
+Ever slept on it and woken up with a smart solution to your challenge?

-Scientists believe that our brains use sleep to sort and clean – much like the nightshift crew at Target cleans up after a busy day of selling.
-The aisles are tidied, everything’s put away and the stuff that’s not selling is moved to the backroom.
-When we don’t get the sleep we need, our messy brains actually start to fall apart, as seen through brain imaging technologies.
+Scientists believe that our brains use sleep to sort and clean – like how nightshift crew at Target cleans up after a busy selling day.
+The aisles are tidied, everything’s put away and the overflow is moved to the backroom.
+When we don’t get the sleep we need to do this sorting, our messy brains actually start to fall apart, as seen through brain imaging technologies.